Artificial intelligence tools for information retrieval, research, and teaching

 GPTs are specialized tools within ChatGPT for various purposes.
 With the release of the GPT-4O model, access to these tools is now available for free but with a limited number of daily queries.
 Access is via ChatGPT and the “Explore GPTs” option in the sidebar menu.
 The GPTs available here are designed for searching, writing, and summarizing information.
 Before using a new GPT for the first time, it is recommended to check its intended purposes and the suggested ways to use it.

-A GPT for searching and summarizing information based on the multidisciplinary database Dimensions, which includes topics related to medicine.
+A GPT for searching and summarizing information based on the multidisciplinary database of R discovery app, which includes topics related to medicine.

 A GPT for searching and summarizing information based on the databases Semantic Scholar, OpenAlex, and an additional internal database of the company.
 These databases are updated monthly.
 Since June 20, users can search for patents through the tool, with the source of information being Google Scholar.